fred1234/BDLC_FS22/V1/v1_homework.md

 ### Sudoku Solver

 Let us try to solve a Sudoku.
-After "googling" for `hardest sudoku ever`, write a new file, called `puzzle.dat` to your home directory.
+After "googling" for `hardest sudoku ever`, write a new file, called `puzzle.dat`, to your home directory with the hard soduoku puzzle as the content.

 ```bash
 cat puzzle.dat